Telangana State Engineering Common Entrance Test: Colleges

-Most Engineering colleges in Telangana and Andhra Pradesh accept TSECET for admission of Diploma Students and Bsc maths Students into Undergraduate programs.
+Most Engineering colleges in Telangana and Andhra Pradesh accept TSECET for admission of Diploma Students and B.Sc maths Students into the Undergraduate programs.

 List of colleges that accept TSECET for admission into 2nd year of undergraduate program are mentioned in TSECET website.

-Example of colleges that accept are Jawaharlal Nehru Technological University, Hyderabad, Osmania University, Chaitanya Bharathi Institute of Technology, Mahatma Gandhi Institute of Technology, Vasavi College of Engineering, Sreenidhi Institute of Science and Technology, Maturi Venkata Subba Rao Engineering College and so on.
+Example of colleges that accept the TSECET results for are Jawaharlal Nehru Technological University, Hyderabad, Osmania University, Chaitanya Bharathi Institute of Technology, Mahatma Gandhi Institute of Technology, Vasavi College of Engineering, Sreenidhi Institute of Science and Technology, Maturi Venkata Subba Rao Engineering College and so on.